-Thank you for visiting Head for Points.
+Thank you for visiting Head for Points, the UK’s largest frequent flyer blog.
 This page will explain more about the site, about me, and about what you will find here if you choose to become a regular reader (which I hope you do!).

 What is Head for Points?

-Head for Points is the only widely-read UK blog dedicated exclusively to collecting airmiles and hotel loyalty points.
+Head for Points is the only widely-read UK site dedicated to collecting airmiles and hotel loyalty points.

-If you have an Avios account or are an enthusiastic British Airways Executive Club, Virgin Flying Club, Hilton HHonors, Priority Club, Marriott Rewards, Starwood Preferred Guest, BAA WorldPoints, American Express Membership Rewards etc etc member, then this is the place you have been looking for!
+These are the sort of things you will learn every day on Head for Points.
+If you have an Avios account or are an enthusiastic British Airways Executive Club, Virgin Flying Club, Hilton HHonors, IHG Rewards Club, Marriott Rewards, Starwood Preferred Guest, Heathrow Rewards, American Express Membership Rewards etc etc member, then this is the place you have been looking for!

 Who writes it?

 My name is Raffles.
-Well, not my real name, but the name I use on various online travel forums such as Flyertalk, Milepoint and TripAdvisor.
+Well, not my real name (which is Rob) but the name I use on various online travel forums such as Flyertalk (where I have posted since 2004), Milepoint and TripAdvisor.

 What do you write about?